How to Resolve Team Conflicts When You’re Working from Home

 • Play it forward: This technique can be used when you want a person to consider the negative results that can result from their perspective.
 Getting them to draw their own conclusion is far less threatening than if you bluntly state your opinions about their idea or perspective.
 “I can see how [restate their idea].
 How might that impact [insert your concern]?”

 • Go With It: What can you do when you just want the person to entertain your idea, even though they are locked into theirs?
-Say, “I get it, and your probably right [restate their idea].
+Say, “I get it, and you’re probably right [restate their idea].
 Just for a moment, though, play with me here.
 What if I could somehow [resolve their concern], what would be the value of [insert your idea]?”

-• Boomerang: One of the best ways to avoid a conflict becoming destructive is to have other people come to your side before the conflict gets out of hand.
+• Boomerang: One of the best ways to avoid a conflict from becoming destructive is to have other people come to your side before the conflict gets out of hand.
 Say, “So that I’m clear, you’re saying [restate their position].
 Got it.
 I wonder if someone else here has a different viewpoint they can share.”

 Not every technique described above will work in every situation, of course.
 Next time find yourself amid a conflict, feel out which of the following techniques is most appropriate and give it a shot!
-And of course, if you see or hear two others in a conflict, you can still use these techniques to try and defuse the situation between them.
+And of course, if you see or hear two others in a conflict, you can still use these techniques to try to defuse the situation between them.

 Grab the bull by the horns

 If you’d like to learn more about how to discuss the importance of conflict, understand the various sources of conflict, discover practical ways to make conflict productive in the workplace, and practice improving your own personal ways of dealing with conflict and dilemmas, you can purchase the workbook Unlocking Horns: Courageous Conflict at Work, available now at Amazon.
-This is a must-have training tool for leaders, managers, small business owners and executives.
+This is a must-have training tool for leaders, managers, small business owners, and executives.

 You Might Also Like…

-5 Tips for Thriving Leadership
+Ten Tips for Thriving Leadership

-5 Tips for Thriving Leadership
+Ten Tips for Thriving Leadership